 In 2020, we launched our first paid social media campaign to bring the stories featured in the InBrabant platform to the attention of various target groups, including decision makers, influencers and the media.

 This campaign, called #inBrabant, has generated valuable results and is a good basis for future initiatives, both domestic and international.

 Which are the main challenges when dealing with regional branding – and specifically with regard to developing and managing Brand Brabant?

 Obviously, as a team of just five people, you cannot be responsible for the image of an entire region.
 After all, that image is the result of the behaviour, culture and communication of everyone in Brabant.
 Our influence on this is limited.

-And, despite all the positive energy we see in our growing network, our efforts continue to focus on ‘arousing interest and persuading’, and ‘inspiring’ as well in many cases, since we are generally not in a position (and have no desire) to get things done based on a relationship of authority or financial strength.
+And, despite of all the positive energy we see in our growing network, our efforts continue to focus on ‘arousing interest and persuading’, and ‘inspiring’ as well in many cases, since we are generally not in a position (and have no desire) to get things done based on a relationship of authority or financial strength.

 When it comes to innovations, we also see that the national media often choose stories based in the major cities such as Amsterdam, Rotterdam and The Hague.
 We look for ways of making the press, influencers and content creators more aware of the innovative aspects of Brabant, for example by offering targeted online promotions and inspiring stories and images via our Brabant Brand Box.
 To tell a different story, one that contradicts the image that people might have of Brabant as a province full of pigsties.